bendlaufer/ai-ecosystem/README.md

-# Hugging Face Model Ecosystem Repo
+# Hugging Face Model Ecosystem Project

 This project contains datasets and analysis tools for exploring the AI ecosystem, particularly focusing on models available on HuggingFace.